Battus II of Cyrene: Ancestry

 Battus II was the son of the second Cyrenaean king Arcesilaus I and an unknown mother.
-His paternal grandfather was Battus I, founder of the Greek colony in Africa.
+His paternal grandfather was Battus I, founder of the Greek colony in Libya.
 Battus II’s sister was the princess Critola and was the maternal aunt to Arcesilaus II.
 She was also mother to Polyarchus and the future Cyrenaean Queen Eryxo.
 Eryxo would later marry Battus II's son, Arcesilaus II.

-Oracle

-An oracle delivered at Delphi encouraged people from various parts from Greece, particularly those in the Peloponnese, Crete and the other islands to settle in Cyrene.
-Battus also invited Greeks to move to Libya.

-The oracle declared that people who would never settle in delightful Libya, would one day regret it.
-The oracle declared caused a great rush among Greeks to join Cyrene.

 Battle of the Well of Thaetis

-Adicran dispatched an embassy to the Egyptian Pharaoh Apries.
-Apries collected his strong force and sent them to Cyrene to declare war on the Greeks.
-Around 570 BC the Egyptians, Battus and the Cyrenaeans marched to the Well of Thestis in Irasa to engage in war.
-The Cyrenaeans won against the Egyptian army.
-Very few Egyptians survived and returned home.
+Battus II encouraged further Greek settlement in his state, especially from the Peloponnese and Crete.
+This sparked conflict with the indigenous Libyans, whose king Adicran dispatched an embassy to the Egyptian Pharaoh Apries.
+Around 570 BC, Apries launched a military expedition against Cyrene.
+Battus and the Cyrenaeans met the Egyptians at the Well of Thestis in Irasa and defeated the Egyptian army.
 Herodotus states that the Egyptians had no warfare experience against the Greeks and they didn’t take this battle seriously.
-Herodotus also states that this was the first battle that Greeks and Egyptians ever fought against each other.
+Herodotus also states that this was the first battle that the Greeks and Egyptians ever fought against each other.